|Discovered by||Barium was discovered by Humphry Davy|

 - Barium is often used for spark-plug electrodes and in vacuum tubes as a drying and oxygen-removing agent.
 As well as fluorescent lamps: impure barium sulfide phosphorescence after exposure to light.

 - Its compounds are used by oil and gas industries to make drilling mud.
 Drilling mud simplifies drilling through rocks by lubricating the drill.

 - Barium compounds are also used to make paint, bricks, tiles, glass, and rubber.

-- Barium nitrate and chlorate give fireworks a green color.
+- Barium nitrate and chlorate give fireworks a green colour.